nuttytree/ESPHome-Devices/README.md

 * [Master Bathroom Lights](./devices/master_bath_lights_1.yaml)/[Master Bathroom Lights 2](./devices/master_bath_lights_2.yaml)
 * [Office Light](./devices/office_light.yaml)

-## Dimmer Switches as On/Off Switches
+## Dimmer Switches as On/Off Fan Switches
 ### [Feit Dimmers](https://www.amazon.com/gp/product/B07SXDFH38/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&psc=1)
-I tried to find an on/off switch that looked/felt like the Feit dimmers but didn't find anything so I decided to use the Feit dimmers as switches.
+I tried to find an on/off switch that looked/felt like the Feit dimmers to use for controlling bathroom fans but didn't find anything so I decided to use the Feit dimmers.
+I don't want the fans "dimmable" so I created a custom [Tuya Dimmer as Fan](./components/tuya_dimmer_as_fan/README.md) component that changes the "brightness" back to the maximum value if changed at the switch.

-#### Fans
-I created a custom [tuya_dimmer_as_binary_fan_output.h](./custom/tuya_dimmer_as_binary_fan_output.h) component that prevents the dimmer from being dimmed (always changes it right back to 100%) and can report the change in on/off status back to a fan component.
 * [Master Bath Fan](./devices/master_bath_fan.yaml)